Xu Rongmao

 Xu Rongmao GBM, GBS (許榮茂 (许荣茂); born 1950), or Hui Wing Mau in Cantonese, is a Chinese-Australian entrepreneur and billionaire, and the founder and the chairman of Shimao Property.
 Xu is estimated to be one of the largest property developers in Shanghai.
-According to Forbes in 2021, his net worth is estimated at $10.3bn.

-Biography

-Xu was born in Shishi, Fujian Province, the oldest of the eight children.
-After graduating from high school during the Cultural Revolution in the 1960s, he was sent to the countryside to work as a barefoot doctor.
-In the 1970s, he emigrated to Hong Kong and worked as a textile worker.

-Property development
+Career

 In 1988, he claimed to invest US$ million in a knitting factory in his hometown, but he intended to build a hotel instead, although investments in private hotels were forbidden at that time.
 However, as soon as the construction was completed, the government policy was changed to allow private owners to have their hotels.
 Then Xu became the owner of the first private three-star hotel in China.
 He then started to invest into developing residential complexes and resorts in Fujian.